Frank Gillman, lead vocal, songwriter

 Lawrence Gianneschi, saxophone

-Larry is Legal Information & Technology Manager for Colgate-Palmolive’s 110-attorney, 33 office Global Legal Organization headquartered in New York City.
+Larry was Director, Legal Technology for Colgate-Palmolive’s 110-attorney, 33 office Global Legal Organization headquartered in New York City.
 Larry has worked in the legal technology field since 1987 for firms such as Kennedy Covington, Winston & Strawn, NYLife Insurance Company and Bowne Business Solutions (as IT Director for Brown & Wood).
 Larry was also a member of the ILTA ’07 and ’08 Conference Committees, a past Charlotte City Representative and present NYC Regional Member Liaison for ILTA.

 Born in Chicago, Larry received his B.S. in Music Education from the University of Illinois (Champaign-Urbana) in 1981.
 While at the U of I, he played in and conducted a band in the big band jazz program.
 In the 70’s and 80’s Larry played with jazz bands (big and small), The Temptations, The Spinners, Bob Hope, Rich Little, Ice Capades, Jimmy Dorsey Orchestra and others throughout the Midwest.
 Larry’s most significant musical influences include Cannonball Adderly, Frank Sinatra, Eddie Lockjaw Davis, Count Basie, Duke Ellington, Carmen McCrae, Stan Kenton, Charlie Parker.
 Manhattan Transfer, Tony Bennett and Earth Wind & Fire.